dementati/shard/readme.md

 7. Press c and g
 8. ```make```

-## Install NCurses
+## Install SDL2

+1. Install SDL2
+2. Install SDL2_ttf

 Use a package manager or Cygwin, or build from source, (>=v5.9).
-CMake will attempt to locate ncurses automatically.
+CMake will attempt to locate SDL2 automatically.
 If that fails, contact a senior developer.

 ## Install GLM